Siege of Wolgast: Background

 In 1674, Sweden invaded Brandenburg as France's ally.
 Denmark–Norway, who wanted to regain its territories lost in 1658, supported Brandenburg-Prussia and invaded the Swedish possessions in Germany in 1675.
-In autumn, the Swedes had already been pushed back to the North German Coast, and the Brandenburgians, under Elector Frederick William, subsequently launched a siege on one of the Swedish Empire's last continental holdings, Wolgast.
+In autumn, the Swedes had already been pushed back to the North German Coast, and the Brandenburgians, under Elector Frederick William, subsequently besieged Wolgast, one of the Swedish Empire's last holdings within the Holy Roman Empire.
 Wolgast was of great importance for both parties because of its location within the mouth of the Peene.